folofse/mifare-uuid-to-axema-am/README.md

 ## WHY

-Allow any Mifare Classic tag to become the means of open your Axema door.
+Allow any Mifare Classic tag to become the means of open your Axema Controlled door.
+Don't pay extra for Axema branded tags.

 ## How does it work